 The tour has been timed to visit Japan when its countryside explodes into symphonies of glorious autumnal colour.
 In Tokyo and in historic centres like Kyoto and Nara we'll discover how Japan's gardens can be experienced on many levels and are renowned for subtly combining artifice and nature, blurring the boundaries between garden and landscape.
 Some gardens are tiny and minimalist, conveying subtle meanings through ingenious combinations of moss, stones, rock and water.
-Others are grand, framing rich palaces and temples like Tokyo's Imperial Palace Garden.
-In Tokyo, highlights include two beautiful stroll gardens, Rikugi-en and Koishikawa Koraku-en, and a special viewing of the private art collection at Meguro

-Gajoen.
-Tokyo National Museum offers masterpieces to inspire you, and we will explore examples of contemporary garden design and landscaping in this most modern city.
-Kyoto gardens include such extensive, ancient temple and garden complexes as Ginkaku-ji (Silver Pavilion), Kinkaku-ji (Golden Pavilion) and Ryoan-ji - the famed Dragon Peace Temple.
-Throughout, garden visits are also combined with an appreciation of Japan's traditional architecture and great museums to enrich our understanding of Japanese aesthetics.
-In 8th-century capital Nara, architectural treasures, great collections and fine gardens include the Todai-ji, the world's largest timber building, Kofuku-ji with a five-storey pagoda and treasure trove of Buddhist statues; we also visit the more intimate Isui-en and Yoshiki-en gardens.
+Others are grand, framing rich palaces and temples.
+We combine garden visits with expressions of traditional Japanese culture like tea ceremonies, sake making and cuisine.
+Kyoto gardens include extensive, ancient temple and garden complexes such as Ginkaku-ji (Silver Pavilion), Kinkaku-ji (Golden Pavilion) and Ryoan-ji - the famed Dragon Peace Temple.
+Throughout, garden visits are also combined with an appreciation of Japan's traditional architecture and great museums to enrich your understanding of Japanese aesthetics.
+In eighth-century capital Nara, architectural treasures, great collections and fine gardens include the Todai-ji Temple, the world's largest timber building, and Kofuku-ji Temple with a five-storey pagoda and treasure trove of Buddhist statues.
 At Kanazawa we explore traditional construction techniques at Kanazawa Castle, Nagamachi Samurai Residence and Higashichaya District's many old Samurai houses.
-Kanazawa's Kenroku-en is the 'garden of the six sublimities' and this is the setting for our experience of a traditional tea ceremony.
-We also make a very special day tour to villages in Kiso Valley, carefully preserved monuments to Japan's feudal past, and stroll Japan's greatest natural symbol, Mt Fuji.
+Kanazawa's Kenrokuen Garden is the 'garden of the six sublimities'.
+We make a very special day tour to villages in Kiso Valley, walking a section of the Nakasendo Highway to encounter carefully preserved monuments to Japan's feudal past.
+In Tokyo highlights include Happoen Garden, home to 200-year-old bonsai trees, and the beautifully restored residence and garden that belonged to Kusuo Yasuda.
 Our tour finishes with a visit to the Adachi Museum of Art.
 In addition to its stunning collection of contemporary Japanese art, the museum is renowned for its beautiful contemplation garden which visitors enjoy through large picture windows.